nno/burstiDAtor/README.md

 Citation
 --------
-If you use burstiDAtor, please cite:
+If you use burstiDAtor for a scientific publication, please cite:

 Oosterhof, N.N. & Oosterhof, C.A.
 (2012-2014)", BurstiDAtor: A lightweight discharge analysis program for neural extracellular single unit recordings. https://github.com/nno/burstiDAtor.

 License